 The data gathered for this study comes in the form of audio recordings of an extensive number of meetings from the planning of the ASTE-project.
 These recordings were inventoried and time indexed for reference.
 Written materials produced by working groups were collected, comprising drafts of curricula and electronic presentations, as well as selected e-mail correspondence.
 Written documents also include applications for funding and ministerial approval.
 Quotations used in this paper are translated from Danish by the author.
 To supplement the above primary data sources, two separate interviews were undertaken.
 One with a representative from the ASTE Steering Committee and one with a University College professor who were closely involved in the making of the "Energy and Climate"-module.
 The interviews were semi-structured and involved a direct consideration of the examples of grand task types shown in the exposition of the reference model.
-This was done to structure the interviews so that they would reveal the developers vision in more depth than could be expected from an overall discussion that was not grounded in concrete ideas for teaching.

-&lt;sup>1 Approximately 30% of the workload, according to the application for external funding.
+1 Approximately 30% of the workload, according to the application for external funding.
 (Goldbech et al., 2011)